Skip to main content

 Basic materials are available free-of-charge for creative projects and learning activities.
 Higher-cost materials or advanced components (e.g., Arduinos, expensive fasteners, specialty fabrics, etc.) are not stocked regularly in the Makerspace, but can be purchased individually.

-Users may reach out to a teaching assistant or the program manager if they have an idea for materials or components that would be helpful to stock in the Makerspace.
+Users may reach out to a technical instructor if they have an idea for materials or components that would be helpful to stock in the Makerspace.

 Location